commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 9. Gap filling (reanalyse raw data)
 10. Feature csv export

 Based of the clean data it's possible to identify moleculs with database comparison.
-GNPS can produce this work.
-It takes long time.
+GNPS (Global Natural products Social Networking) produces this work.

 Netwrork can be build too.
-For this purpose Cytoscape is the program used in this study.
+For this purpose Cytoscape is the software used in this study [^8].
-[^8]

 ## Material & Methods